 1 Abstract

 The following study was designed to analyse the hypothesised relationship between joint action, team click, and social bonding between professional Chinese rugby players in a naturalistic real-world setting.
-Specifically, the study aimed to analyse the hypothesis that feelings of “team click” mediate a relationship between perceptions of joint-action success and social bonding.
-The study took place in the context of a two-day National Rugby Sevens Tournament in Qianan, Hebei Province, China July 16-17 2016 (hereafter the Tournament).
+Specifically, the study analyses the hypothesis that feelings of team click mediates a relationship between perceptions of joint-action success and social bonding.
+The study took place in the context of a 2016 two-day National Rugby Sevens Tournament in Qianan, Hebei Province, China (hereafter the Tournament).
 Self-report survey measures and data gleaned from official Tournament performance records were collected at various time points before, during, and after the Tournament.
-Athletes were asked to respond to survey questions designed to measure perceptions of individual and team performance, feelings concerning team click, social bonding, as well as items designed to measure technical competence, personality type, feelings of exertion and fatigue, and injury status (among other items).
+Athletes responded to survey questions on perceptions of individual and team performance, feelings concerning team click, social bonding, as well as items designed to measure technical competence, personality type, feelings of exertion and fatigue, and injury status (among other items).
 When controlling for perceptions of individual performance success, technical competence of athletes, and objective measures of individual and team performance in the Tournament, results revealed significant statistical associations between 1) perceptions of joint action success and feelings of team click, 2) feelings of team click and feelings of social bonding, and 3) perceptions of joint action success and feeling of social bonding.
-In addition, a mediation analysis revealed that the relationship between perceptions of joint action success and social bonding was fully mediated by feelings of team click, suggesting that athletes felt more bonded to their teammates when they felt the “click” of successful joint action. violations of athlete expectations concerning joint action could be an important mechanism in the hypothesised relationship between joint action and social bonding.
-Results from this study are, however, inconclusive, and further controlled experimental studies are required to further investigate proximate mechanisms implicated social bonding in joint action.
+A mediation analysis revealed that the relationship between perceptions of joint action success and social bonding was fully mediated by feelings of team click, suggesting that athletes felt more bonded to their teammates when they felt the “click” of successful joint action.
+Violations of athlete expectations concerning joint action could be an important mechanism in the hypothesised relationship between joint action and social bonding.
+Results from this study are, however, inconclusive, and further controlled experimental studies are required to better investigate proximate mechanisms implicated in social bonding in joint action.

 2 Introduction (not complete)